The 27 worst cellulite myths

 Due to their direct effect on fat cell metabolism, MCTs, EPA/DHA and CLA can theoretically be used in anti-cellulite creams, with the aim of reducing fat content of the hypodermal fat cells.
 Practically, however, EPA and DHA cannot be used locally due to their strong fishy smell (nobody wants to smell like a sardine, even if that would mean less cellulite), leaving MCTs and CLA to be used for that purpose.
 In the creams and treatment products we use at the clinic, we include MCTs in the cream base and we also use a patented CLA oil as a natural anti-cellulite ingredient.
 Every little helps...

-The aptly named "pre-cellulite" fat pocket infrastructure exists on the skin of hips and thighs of both sexes All it takes is
+The aptly named "pre-cellulite" fat pocket infrastructure exists on the skin of hips and thighs of both sexes.
+All it takes is excess estrogen combined with excess calories or a sedentary lifestyle to become full-blown cellulite.

 "Honey is good for you": yet another urban myth